Elected to Division Two 1897. Resigned 1900

 Unfortunately, Luton went into free fall and in 2008 they were relegated to League Two, the lowest level of the Football League, going into administration that spring.
 The club's difficulties were compounded during the close season: they were penalised 20 points for failing to reach a CVA (Company Voluntary Agreement) with their creditors as required by Football League regulations.
 A further ten points were deducted when they were found guilty by the FA of breaking the rules on payments to players' agents.
 Because of the uncertainty over their future, they did not negotiate a kit deal until August and started the season wearing retro shirts commemorating their 1988 Littlewood's Cup win.

-A poll of supporters led to a return to the white, navy and orange colour palette associated with happier times and the crest was slightly modified with the addition of the year of the club's formation.
+A poll of supporters led to a return to the white, navy and orange colour palette associated with happier times and the crest was slightly modified with a new font while orange and navy now featured in the central shield.
 The team were unable to overcome the severe disadvantage of a 30 point penalty.

 Inevitably the Hatters were relegated to the Conference in 2009 but supporters took consolation from a victorious trip to Wembley to win the Johnstone's Paint Trophy.
 The debacle raised serious questions over the Football League's policy of penalising clubs for breaching financial rules when those responsible for the infractions had already left (taking considerable profits with them), leaving the new board and the supporters to suffer the consequences.